geunkim/didwebvh-ts/examples/crypto/README.md

    # Run the HSM signer example
    bun run hsm

+   # Run the combined signer and verifier example
+   bun run combined
    ```

 ## Overview

 The `didwebvh-ts` library now supports injectable cryptographic operations, allowing you to:

-1. Use your own cryptographic libraries
+1. Use your own cryptographic libraries for signing and verification
 2. Integrate with external key management systems (KMS)
 3. Use hardware security modules (HSM)
 4. Implement custom signing and verification logic

+All examples now include both signing and verification functionality, demonstrating how to implement the `Signer` and `Verifier` interfaces.

 ## Important Note

 The `didwebvh-ts` library no longer includes any specific cryptographic implementation.
 You must provide your own cryptographic implementation by either:

-1. **Extending the `AbstractSigner` class** (Recommended for most cases)
+1. **Extending the `AbstractSigner` class and implementing the `Verifier` interface** (Recommended for most cases)
    - When you have direct access to key material
    - When using standard cryptographic libraries
    - When following the standard verification method pattern
    - When you want built-in verification method ID handling
-   - Example: Implementing Ed25519 signing with your preferred crypto library
+   - Example: Implementing Ed25519 signing and verification with your preferred crypto library

-2. **Implementing the `Signer` interface directly**
+2. **Implementing the `Signer` and `Verifier` interfaces directly**
    - When integrating with HSMs or KMS systems
    - When key material is managed externally
    - When using custom verification method ID schemes
-   - When you need complete control over the signing process
+   - When you need complete control over the signing and verification process
    - Example: AWS KMS, Azure Key Vault, or other external signing services

 ## Examples